RoboticsClub-IIT-Indore/IITISoC-24-IVR-10-MICROMOUSE/README.md

   <br>
   ## Overview of the code

-  The floodfill and path finding code outlines a flood fill algorithm for navigating a maze, specifically for a micromouse robot.
+  The floodfill and path finding code outlines a flood fill algorithm for navigating a maze.
 The API class simulates the micromouse interface functions, while the floodfill function uses the flood fill algorithm to navigate through the maze.

-Here's an overview of the key components and functionality:
+  The overview of the key components and functionality:

 1. *API Class*: This class simulates interactions with the maze environment, including movement, turning, wall detection, and setting visual elements (like walls, colors, and text) on the maze.